Zmotive/HY_550CJ_Control_board/README.md

 * Maximum climb angle < 45 degrees in the forward direction.

 # Setup #
 * The Teensy needs to be setup to disable being powered from the USB port to enable debugging under power.
+[Teensy Reference](https://www.pjrc.com/teensy/external_power.html)
 * J1 on the board links the Board 5Vdc to the Motor and Input 5Vdc to power the controller and smaller motors. it should not be used when in the HY-550CJ since power comes from the motor controllers.

 # Parts #